moritzbruder/photon/README.md

 This is a fork of komoot's [photon](https://github.com/komoot/photon).
 This version also gives an osm_id for the city of each result, when reverse-geocoding, to make results easier to compare in regards to the city.

+This change in the data structure requires new datasets to be built using nomincatim, this version does not work with the datasets provided by the photon developers.

 ------------------

 _Photon_ is an open source geocoder built for [OpenStreetMap](http://www.osm.org) data.
 It is based on [elasticsearch](http://elasticsearch.org/) - an efficient, powerful and highly scalable search platform.